EdWordy/Chip8-Emulator/README.md

 -implemented in the c(had) language

--uses the lightweight graphics library SDL
+-uses the lightweight graphics library SDL2

 ### TO USE:
 a) Modify the makefile and include paths as needed, and build.